The Farm & Animals

 Once you're down the drive you could literally be in another world with the peace and tranquility you'll find down here.
 The views on clear days down the valley are spectacular allowing you to see all the way down to the highest village in Scotland, Wanlockhead.

 The farm land is bordered by the stunning river Nith which you can walk along, taking a break at scenic points, or even take a picnic blanket from the lodge down to enjoy the stunning scenery and wildlife in peace.
-Fishing is also available, upon request, so if you fancy giving it a go you can bring your own equipment and go in search of the Salmon, Trout and Pike the river Nith is teaming with.
-Why not use the complimentary fresh farm eggs in your lodge to make something you can take down to the river with you to enjoy the peace and stunning views down there?
+Fishing is also available, upon request, so if you fancy giving it a go you can bring your own equipment and go in search of the Salmon, Trout and Pike the river Nith is teaming with in the appropriate fishing seasons.
+Why not use the complimentary fresh farm eggs ( seasonal availability) in your lodge to make something you can take down to the river with you to enjoy the peace and stunning views down there?
 There are a couple of woodland areas on the farm land which means we also have a fabulous selection of wildlife on the farm which guests have sometimes been able to spot, including, otters, Roe deer, kingfishers and an abundance of grey Herons.
 Over 40 species of birds have been recorded as living on or using the farmland.
 An animal and wildlife photographer's haven!

 Meet The Animals